-Throughout 2016 MGI Research conducted a comprehensive survey of buyer preferences and intentions in the Agile Monetization market.
-The study reached numerous decision makers, current and potential buyers of monetization technology solutions.
-The results reveal important shifts in trends amongst leading adopters of agile monetization solutions.
+Throughout 2016, MGI Research conducted a comprehensive survey of buyer preferences and intentions in the Agile Monetization market.
+The study reached numerous decision makers and current and potential buyers of monetization technology solutions.
+The results reveal important shifts in trends among leading adopters of agile monetization solutions.

-The focus of this research effort was on identifying key trends that are shaping the re-tools and re-investment that is taking place across the emerging digital value chain.
+The focus of this research effort was on identifying key trends that are shaping the re-tools and re-investment taking place across the emerging digital value chain.
 The State of Monetization study collected unique data points related to how enterprises create effective strategies, plan, budget, implement, and deploy agile monetization tools and best practices.
-Over 160 responses were received which were filtered down to 122 responses that were the most complete and most representative of the potential buyers of Monetization tools.
-The results revealed that there is a meaningful shift in strategies and investment approaches – away from monolithic, mostly on-premise concepts with genesis in the 1990s and towards agile, cloud-based monetization micro-services that make up the key elements of Agile Monetization Platforms or AMP.
+Over 160 responses were received which were filtered down to 122 responses that were the most complete and representative of the potential buyers of monetization tools.
+The results revealed that there is a meaningful shift in strategies and investment approaches away from monolithic, mostly on-premise concepts with genesis in the 1990s and towards agile, cloud-based monetization microservices that make up the key elements of Agile Monetization Platforms or AMP.

-Study data was assembled from verified online responses to a series of questions focused on technology and business priorities, investment intent, customer satisfaction, supplier brand perceptions, usage and investment intent as well as buying preferences.
-The data represents a broad cross-section of business, finance, sales and technology executives and practitioners from a wide range of company sizes, industries and geographies.
+Study data was assembled from verified online responses to a series of questions focused on technology and business priorities, investment intent, customer satisfaction, supplier brand perceptions, usage, and buying preferences.
+The data represents a broad cross-section of business, finance, sales, and technology executives and practitioners from a wide range of company sizes, industries, and geographies.

 The results of the study are summarized in the report attached below.

 - Key Drivers: The interest in monetization is partially but not exclusively driven by adoption of new business models and a variety of pricing modalities.
 Other significant drivers for monetization modernization include improvement in time-to-market, reduction in customer friction, improvement in customer satisfaction, reduced revenue leakage, and improved financial reporting and forecasting capability.